WAdama/nas_shares_info/README.md

 The version for BTRFS uses the standard units from PRTG.

-**HINT:** Beware of that the btrfs command run much longer than the standard du.
+**HINT:** Beware of that the btrfs command runs much longer than the standard du.
 So if you have quite large shares together in one sensor it may reach a timeout in PRTG.

 ![Screenshot1](https://github.com/WAdama/nas_shares_info/blob/master/images/nas_shares_info_sensor.png)